makevoid/try_hrpc/README.md

 # HRPC Ping Example

-A simple ping client and server implementation using HRPC (Hypercore RPC).
+A simple ping client and server implementation using HRPC (Holepunch RPC).

 ## Setup